Chinese developer Country Garden faces fresh offshore payments deadline

-HONG KONG : Chinese property developer Country Garden, which missed two dollar interest payments last month, faces another deadline on Monday with two coupons totalling $66.8 million coming due.
+HONG KONG: Chinese property developer Country Garden, which missed two dollar interest payments last month, faces another deadline on Monday (Oct 9) with two coupons totalling US$66.8 million coming due.

 The coupons due on Monday are tied to Country Garden's 6.5 per cent April 2024 and 7.25 per cent April 2026 bonds.

-The payments have a 30-day grace period, but the developer faces a big test later this month, when its entire offshore debt could be deemed in default if it fails to pay a $15 million September coupon by Oct.
-17.
+The payments have a 30-day grace period, but the developer faces a big test later this month when its entire offshore debt could be deemed in default if it fails to pay a US$15 million September coupon by Oct 17.

-China's largest private developer has $10.96 billion offshore bonds and 42.4 billion yuan ($5.81 billion) worth of loans not denominated in yuan.
-If it defaults, these debt will need to be restructured, and the company or its assets also risk liquidation by creditors.
+China's largest private developer has US$10.96 billion offshore bonds and 42.4 billion yuan (US$5.81 billion) worth of loans not denominated in yuan.
+If it defaults, these debts will need to be restructured, and the company or its assets also risk liquidation by creditors.

 China's property sector has been hit by a debt crisis since 2021.
 Companies accounting for 40 per cent of Chinese home sales - mostly private property developers - have defaulted on debt obligations, leaving many homes unfinished.